Photo of Joe T. Sylve

 APFS_INCOMPAT_CASE_INSENSITIVE 0x00000001 Filenames on this volume are case insensitive

-APFS_INCOMPAT_DATALESS_SNAPS 0x00000002 At least one snapshot with no data exists for this volume
+APFS_INCOMPAT_DATALESS_SNAPS 0x00000002 At least one dataless snapshot exists for this volume

-APFS_INCOMPAT_NORMALIZATION_INSENSITIVE 0x00000008 Filenames on this volume are normalization insensitive
+APFS_INCOMPAT_NORMALIZATION_INSENSITIVE 0x00000008 Filenames on this volume use normalization-insensitive comparison

 Volume Flags